 Technique: The way you wash your face matters.
 It’s common that after a long day you want to jet through the cleansing process and go to bed as soon as possible.
 I’m here to tell you that this step (especially during a facial treatment) should be emphasized and performed for at least a few minutes.

 Start by rinsing your face with lukewarm water.
-Apply a dime-sized amount of cleanser most suitable for your skin type (like our Aloe-Herb Cleanser or Citrus Mint Cleanser) and begin manipulating the wash in upward, circular motions with your middle and ring fingers.
+Apply a dime-sized amount of natural cleanser most suitable for your skin type (like our Aloe-Herb Cleanser or Citrus Mint Cleanser) and begin manipulating the wash in upward, circular motions with your middle and ring fingers.